upcoming events

 Contact Katrina Blair at 970-247-8395 or visit turtlelakerefuge.org

-This six week program is a hands on exploration of wild edible and medicinal plants, living food nutrition, permaculture design and holistic health – an experiential journey of internal and external health.
+This seven month program is a full immersion, hands on exploration of wild edible and medicinal plants, mushrooms, living food nutrition, permaculture design, holistic health, primitive skills, and outdoor adventures.
+Immerse in an experiential journey of internal and external health on a daily basis in a community setting while gaining practical skills for living in alignment with nature's wisdom.

-We cover practical applications of topics including: harvesting wild foods for our daily diet, creating simple to gourmet living food recipes, making herbal medicines, building solar dehydrators, learning about soil mycology and mushrooms, making cultured and fermented recipes, as well as integrating holistic practices into our daily lives.
+We cover topics including: harvesting wild foods for our daily diet, creating simple to gourmet living food recipes, making cultured and fermented recipes, making herbal medicines, building solar dehydrators, learning about soil mycology and mushrooms, worm bins, organic farming/gardening, primitive skills, and outdoor adventuring as well as integrating holistic practices into our daily lives.
 Each day begins with a centering movement practice such as yoga, tai chi or meditation.

-The program includes two wilderness overnight field trips for immersion learning about the wild plants in different ecosystems.
-It prepares students to be competent as a local, wild, and living food chef, to offer education on nutrition and holistic health, to lead wild food identification and medicinal preparation workshops, to practice permaculture design, to integrate healing modalities and incorporate deep earth-centered skills into daily life practices.
+The syllabus includes overnight field trips for deepening our learning about the wild plants and skills in the mountain and desert ecosystems.
+The program prepares students to be competent as a local, wild, and living food chef, to offer education on nutrition and holistic health, to lead wild food identification and medicinal preparation workshops, to practice permaculture design, to integrate healing modalities, gain primitive skills and outdoor proficiency and incorporate deep earth-centered skills into daily life practices.

 Join us for this learning adventure with Nature as our greatest teacher!